noiselabs/noiselabs-php-toolkit/src/NoiseLabs/ToolKit/Runner/README.md

 	$procman = new ProcessManager();

-	// these settings will be used for every process registered within this class
+	// apply settings for every process registered in this object
 	$procman->settings->set('sudo', true);

 	// now, add some commands...